Discover Careers in Aquaculture

 AQU 115 introduces students to the basic principles of recirculating aquaculture systems (RAS).
 Students are introduced to the rationale of using RAS versus flow thru and open water systems; the fundamentals of water chemistry, water quality and measurement; components and design of RAS systems; and production, husbandry and management of RAS operations.

-Running May through June of 2023, this 9-day course introduced learners to the basic principles of water quality and water chemistry and how they affect open and closed aquaculture systems.
+BIO 114 is a 9-day, 2-credit, free course, that introduces learners to the basic principles of water quality and water chemistry and how they affect open and closed aquaculture systems.
 Students gained an understanding of the chemical properties of marine and fresh water and the impacts on farmed species when water quality becomes out of balance.
 Specific water quality parameters covered included pH, salinity, temperature, nutrients, dissolved oxygen, microbes, and pollutants.
-The hybrid course wrapped up with a 2-day skills learning and demonstration experience.
-Throughout the 9-day course, 9 students became proficient with tools and instruments commonly used to measure water quality conditions on farm sites and earned 2 FREE college credits!
+The hybrid course wraps up with a 2-day skills learning and demonstration experience.
+Throughout the 9-day course, students will become proficient with tools and instruments commonly used to measure water quality conditions on farm sites and earn 2 FREE college credits!

 Day 1: Introduction to Water Quality in Aquaculture